 Maximum units per record for all genres:

-The RSF allows the sale of digital downloads of full albums and full condensed format releases to go toward meeting our net sales thresholds.
+The RSF allows the sale of digital downloads of full-length releases or bundles, as well as physical releases to go toward meeting our net sales thresholds.
 A full-length release contains at least 6 unique studio recordings – not including acoustic re-recordings, remixes, versions, etc. – and at least 25 minutes of music.
-A bundle contains at least 3 unique studio recordings that were made available no later than a year before the release of the bundle itself – not including acoustic re-recordings, remixes, versions, etc. – and at least 5 songs.
-Downloads of single tracks sold from titles released within five years of the deadline for the round in which you apply will also be allowed in meeting the net sales thresholds.
-Five single track downloads from a full album or condensed format release will constitute one sale toward the achievement of the minimum sales threshold under the eligibility requirements.
-Canadian streams of single tracks from titles released within five years of the deadline for the round in which you apply will also be allowed in meeting the net sales thresholds.
-Only streams shown on Soundscan Canada will be counted.
-750 single track streams from a full album or condensed format release will constitute one sale toward the achievement of the minimum sales threshold under the eligibility requirements.
+A bundle contains at least 3 unique studio recordings that were made available no later than a year before the release of the bundle itself – not including acoustic re-recordings, remixes, versions, etc. – and at least 9 minutes of music.
+Downloads of single tracks sold from titles released within the last five years will also be allowed in meeting the net sales thresholds.
+Five single track downloads from a full-length release or bundle will constitute one sale toward the achievement of the minimum sales threshold under the eligibility requirements.
+Canadian streams of single tracks from titles released within the last five years will also be allowed in meeting the net sales thresholds.
+750 single track streams from a full-length release or bundle will constitute one sale toward the achievement of the minimum sales threshold under the eligibility requirements.
 The tracks must appear on the actual release – not remixes or versions of songs which don’t appear on the actual release.
+Only downloads and streams shown on Soundscan/Music Connect Canada will be counted.

 Minimum major label spending required to establish a “Significant Investment”: